mets-editions/public-production-documentation/README.md

 - All files starting with "Digital-" are part of the Digital Production workflow.
 We follow this workflow to convert our print edition files into the TEI-XML files that form our digital editions.
 Current versions: 01/16/2026

-- METS File Naming Conventions: This document explains in detail the file naming conventions we use in house for both print and digital production.
-Current version: 10/31/2024
+- File Naming Conventions: This document explains in detail the file naming conventions we use in house for both print and digital production.
+Current version: 01/20/2026

-- METS File Naming Dictionary: This document defines specific terms referenced in the METS File Naming Conventions document.
-Current version: 10/31/2024
+- File Naming Dictionary: This document defines specific terms referenced in the METS File Naming Conventions document.
+Current version: 01/20/2026